WNCC women capture 20th win

-The 6th-ranked Western Nebraska Community College women’s basketball team buried 10 3-pointers and used a strong first quarter to earn an impressive 106-65 win over Trinidad State College Saturday afternoon to capture their 20th win of the season and 14th straight win.
+The 6th-ranked Western Nebraska Community College women’s basketball team buried 10 3-pointers and used a strong first quarter to earn an impressive 106-65 win over Trinidad State College Saturday, Jan.
+29 to capture their 20th win of the season and 14th straight win.

-Shanti Henry finished with 22 points including burying six 3-pointers.
-The six treys is her career high at WNCC and she becomes only the 11th player in school history to bury six 3-pointers in a game.
+Shanti Henry finished with 22 points including burying six 3-pointers, her career high at WNCC.
+The feat makes her only the 11th player in school history to do so.
 The record for 3-pointers in a game is nine set by Lyndie Puckett back in 2014.

-Aminata Zie also had double figure scoring as well as rebounds.
+Aminata Zie also had double figures in scoring as well as rebounds.
 Zie finished with 14 points and 12 rebounds.

 Douglas said they played well for the most part except for a few occasions.